rahulb0802/TFDI-Recession-Forecasting/README.md

-# A Deterioration Diffusion Index for U.S. Recession Forecasting
+# A Two-Factor Diffusion Index for U.S. Recession Forecasting
 **Author:** Rahul Billakanti

 ## Project Overview
-This repository contains the code and data to replicate the results in the paper "A Deterioration Diffusion Index for U.S. Recession Forecasting".
+This repository contains the code and data to replicate the results in the paper "A Two-Factor Diffusion Index for U.S. Recession Forecasting".
 The project develops and tests a novel diffusion index for forecasting U.S. recessions.

 ## Required Libraries
 All necessary Python libraries are listed in `requirements.txt`.
 To create the correct environment, run: